gamma-opt/Gogeta.jl/docs/src/optimization.md

-# Finding optimum of the neural network
+# Finding the optimum of the neural network

-Being able to formulate NN as a MIP gives us posibility to optimize over "black box" model.
-Imagine that we have a dataset with some information about houses and their associated prices.
-With trained NN on this dataset and MIP formulation, we can find housing with the minimum and maximum prices.
-We could also add some additional constraints to the "target" house and see what is the possible range of prices (see [NNs in larger optimization problems](nns_in_larger.md)).
+Being able to formulate NNs as a MIPs gives us the possibility to optimize over "black box" models.
+For instance, imagine that we have a dataset with some information about houses and their associated prices.
+With a NN trained on this dataset and its MIP formulation, we can find what kind of houses would be the most affordable and the most expensive.
+We could also add some additional constraints to the "target" house and see what is the possible range of prices.

 In this section, we will optimize over the output neuron of NNs, but you can choose any objective function.
-The variable associated with output neuron can be extracted in the next way:
+The variable associated with the output neuron can be extracted in the following way:

 ```julia
 output_neuron = jump_model[:x][maximum(keys(jump_model[:x].data))]
 @objective(jump_model, Max, output_neuron) # maximize the output neuron
 ```

-## Optimize directly
+## Direct optimization

-We can just optimize the model directly.
+We can optimize the model directly.

 ```julia
 optimize!(jump_model)